AlonsoFloo/dotfiles/README.md

 I recommend you to use a powerline font in your terminal.

-## Custom configuration by host

-In the the directory "byhost" you can create a file with the same name as your hostname and put your custom configuration here.
-I will not accept a Pull-request with a custom configuration.

 # Working on

 * SSH connection with your shell configuration